-Receptors of cameras : the two upper atria are mainly the receiving chambers, they play a lighter role in the pumping activity of the heart.
+Receptors of cameras: the two upper atria are mainly the receiving chambers; they play a lighter role in the heart’s pumping activity.

-Pulp : the septum that divides the heart longitudinally is known as the interventricular septum or interatrial septum, depending on the chamber that separates.
+Pulp: the septum that divides the heart longitudinally is the interventricular septum or interatrial septum, depending on the separation chamber.

 Large Associated Ships

-The large blood vessels provide a way for all of the cardiac circulation to continue.
+The large blood vessels provide a way for all cardiac circulation to continue.

-Upper and lower vena cava : the heart receives relatively poor oxygen blood from the veins of the body through the large superior and inferior vena cava and pumps it through the pulmonary trunk.
+Upper and lower vena cava: the heart receives relatively poor oxygen blood from the body’s veins through the large superior and inferior vena cava and pumps it through the pulmonary trunk.

-Aorta : the blood that comes back to the left side of the heart is pumped from the heart to the aorta, from where the systemic arteries branch out to supply essentially all of the body’s tissues.
+Aorta: the blood that comes back to the left side of the heart is pumped from the heart to the aorta, from where the systemic arteries branch out to supply all of the body’s tissues essentially.

 Cardiac Circulation Vessels

-Although the chambers of the heart are bathed in blood almost continuously, the blood contained in the heart does not nourish the myocardium.
+Although the heart chambers are bathed in blood almost continuously, the blood contained in the heart does not nourish the myocardium.

-Coronary artery : the coronary arteries branch out from the base of the aorta and surround the heart in the coronary groove (atrioventricular groove) at the junction of the atria and the ventricles, and these arteries become compressed when the ventricles contract and fill when the heart is relaxed.
+Coronary artery: the coronary arteries branch out from the base of the aorta and surround the heart in the coronary groove (atrioventricular groove) at the junction of the atria and the ventricles.
+These arteries become compressed when the ventricles contract and fill when the heart is relaxed.

 Blood circulates within the blood vessels, which form a closed transport system, the so-called vascular system.

-Arteries : As the heart beats, blood is propelled into large arteries that leave the heart.
+Arteries: As the heart beats, blood is propelled into significant streets that leave the heart.

-Veins : the capillary beds are drained by venules, which in turn empty into veins that finally empty into the large veins that enter the heart.
+Veins: the capillary beds are drained by venules, which empty into veins that finally empty into the large veins that enter the heart.

 Except for the microscopic capillaries, the walls of the blood vessels have three layers or tunics.

-External tunic: the external tunic is the outermost tunic composed largely of fibrous connective tissue, and its function is basically to support and protect the vessels.
+External tunic: the external tunic is the outermost tunic mainly composed of fibrous connective tissue, and its function is basically to support and protect the vessels.

-The main veins converge in the vena cava, which enter the right atrium of the heart.
+The central veins converge in the vena cava, which enter the heart’s right atrium.

 Veins Draining in the Vena Cava Superior

-The veins that drain into the superior vena cava are named in a distal to proximal direction; that is, in the same direction, blood flows into the superior vena cava.
+The veins that drain into the superior vena cava are named in a distal to proximal direction; that is, in the same order, blood flows into the superior vena cava.